less-lab-uva/CS4501-Spring2021/index.md

 * Meriel Stein - Teaching Assistant, meriel at virginia
 * Carl Hildebrandt  - Leads Labs, hildebrandt.carl at virginia

+{% include notification.html
+message="This is going to be a great class but the semester is likely to be another weird one, with remote learning and covid-struggles of different types, so let's be patient with each other, let's be honest with each other, and let's strive to learn as much as possible within our means. - Sebastian Elbaum" status="is-info" dismissable="true" icon="false" %}

 # Goal and Scope